rosedu/techblog/posts/2011/11/18/rescuing-executable-code-from-a-process.md

 The code of your bash is no longer on the hard drive, but it is in the virtual memory of the process you are currently running.
-You can find out what’s the PID of the current shell instance using `$$` enviroment variable .
+You can find out what’s the PID of the current shell instance using `$$` enviroment variable.
 Knowing that, you can cd to the `/proc/$$` and access the content of the `exe` file there.